 “Criminal trespass in the second degree is a class A misdemeanor.”
 A class A misdemeanor is punishable by 364 days in jail or three years of probation along with a fine not to exceed $1,000.
 In a nutshell, a person commits criminal trespass in the second degree in New York when he or she:

 - Is unlawfully on property that is used as a dwelling.

 - Is on school property as a level two or three sex offender and entered the school of his or her victim and did not fall under an exception to section 140.15.

 A viable defense to criminal trespass in the second degree can arise if the property that a person entered was not a dwelling as per section 140.00(3).
 For purposes of registered sex offenders and schools, defenses might exist if you had a child attending a particular school, or you are a student at that school.
 You might not be permitted to enter any other schools unless an exception exists

 Perhaps the worst thing you can do after being told to stay off of a piece of property that you have no legal authority to be on is to argue about it.
 All that it takes is a 911 call, and you could be placed under arrest.
 The simplest solution is to just leave.
 If indeed you are arrested for trespassing in the second degree, always keep in mind that the prosecution has the burden of proving you guilty beyond a reasonable doubt.
 Exercise your right to an attorney and your right to remain silent.
 Don’t give police a statement or a confession.
 It will only be used against you by the prosecution.
-Contact us instead for a free consultation and case review.
+Contact our New York criminal defesne attorneys for a free consultation and case review.
 We promise to listen to your version of events closely and answer your questions.
 After that we will advise you of your legal alternatives.
 Make that call right away after being charged with any type of criminal trespass.